 Note that for both of these experiments, we used the same calculation for vampire drain: whenever odometer doesn't change but state of charge does, we take change in state of charge divided by time observed.
 However, we do not know when in the observation period the vampire drain might have occurred.
 It may have happened all in the first fifteen minutes, in the last hour, or uniformly over the entire time frame.
 We turn the vampire drain calculation into a rate for ease of comparison.

 Sometimes, getting one answer leads to more questions.
 We plan on expanding this research by:

 - Testing other types of cars - other battery management systems operate differently and we intend to repeat (and improve) this test with other vehicle makes, models and years

-- Testing phantom drain due to high and low temperatures for vehicles with active thermal management systems
+- Testing phantom drain due to high temperatures for vehicles with active thermal management systems

 If you’d like to participate in future research or have burning questions about your EV: get in touch!

 What is your vehicle’s vampire drain?